 - Leadership Skills.
 Beyond all of the other things that you need to see in a manager, you need to immediately be able to see that he has strong leadership skills.
 He needs to be confident in his ability to lead a team.
 He needs to be a good public speaker, someone who can delegate tasks appropriately and a person that people will feel comfortable taking directions from.
 If you see these things in someone at an interview, it's a safe bet to guess that this person will probably make a good manager for your business.

-Mel Carriere from San Diego California on July 10, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 10, 2013: